McFateM/blog-dlad/content/posts/075-Islandora-MODS-Post-Processing.md

 ## Purpose

 Many of the objects in _Digital.Grinnell_ are "shared" between two or more collections.
-For example, [grinnell:10361](https://digital.grinnell.edu/islandora/object/grinell:10361) can be found in both the ["Social Justice"](https://digital.grinnell.edu/islandora/object/grinnell:social-justice) and "Student Scholarship"](https://digital.grinnell.edu/islandora/object/grinnell:student-scholarship) collections.
+For example, [grinnell:10361](https://digital.grinnell.edu/islandora/object/grinell:10361) can be found in both the ["Social Justice"](https://digital.grinnell.edu/islandora/object/grinnell:social-justice) and ["Student Scholarship"](https://digital.grinnell.edu/islandora/object/grinnell:student-scholarship) collections.

-This step in the workflow is designed to account for all of an object's "duplicate" MODS records no matter which collection(s) they appear in.
-The intent is to make "duplicates" easily recognizable so that we don't waste time editing them more than once.
+This step in the workflow is designed to account for all of an object's "duplicate" MODS record exports, no matter which collection(s) they appear in.
+The intent is to make the "duplicates" easy to recognize so that editors don't spend time modifying the same record more than once.

 ## Recap: The Original 5-Step Workflow

 This document is a follow-up and additon, with technical details, to [Exporting, Editing, & Replacing MODS Datastreams: Technical Details](/en/posts/070-exporting-editing-replacing-mods-datastreams-technical-details/), post 070, in my blog.
-As such, it should not be necessary for metadata editors working on the 2020 _Grinnell College Libraries_ review of _Digital Grinnell_ MODS metadata to implement this step, but it should help them better understand the process as a whole.
+As such, **it is NOT necessary for metadata editors working on the 2020 _Grinnell College Libraries_ review of _Digital Grinnell_ MODS metadata to implement this step**, but this document may help them better understand the process as a whole.

 Attention: This document uses a shorthand `./` in place of the frequently referenced `//STORAGE/LIBRARY/ALLSTAFF/DG-Metadata-Review-2020-r1/` directory.
 For example, `./social-justice` is equivalent to the _Social Justice_ collection sub-directory at `//STORAGE/LIBRARY/ALLSTAFF/DG-Metadata-Review-2020-r1/social-justice`.